Kabando wa Kabando: Politics

-Kabando served in the Nairobi City Water Board as Chairman water management authority 2004-7.
-He doubled as the Chiefs Executive of Kenya Hotelkeepers Association 2003-7.
+Kabando served as the Chairman of Nairobi City Water Board from 2004 to 2007.
+He also doubled as the Chiefs Executive of Kenya Hotelkeepers Association 2003-7.

 Kabando joined parliament in 2007.
 His first party, the Safina Party, was openly supporting the reelection of former president Mwai Kibaki in 2007.
 In 2013, Kabando joined The National Alliance party which was led by President Uhuru Kenyatta.

 During the 2017 General Election in Kenya, Kabando contested the Jubilee Party's nomination to vie for the parliamentary seat in Mukurweini Constituency but he lost the bid and left the party to contest the parliamentary seat on an independent ticket but was again unsuccessful.

-Although Kabando left the president's Jubilee Party, he continued to campaign for president Uhuru's reelection.
-In October 2017 he spearheaded a caucus calling for national dialogue to heal the sharply divided country.
-In June 2018 he again mobilized national leaders to support Building Bridges to National Unity, an initiative of President Kenyatta and Opposition Leader Raila Odinga.

-In 2022, Kabando unsuccessfully run for Nyeri county senator seat.
+In 2022, Kabando ran unsuccessfully for the Nyeri county senator seat.